Consistent circuits for indefinite causal order: Reconstructing the quantum switch

 \subsection{Checking for validity}

-Showing that \texttt{SWITCH} is a valid supermap now amounts to checking that the routed graph conforms to a couple of principles.
+In our framework, one can just consider the routed graph depicting the connectivity of the supermap, and infer from it that the supermap is valid.
+This amounts to checking that the routed graph conforms to a couple of principles.
+Here we shall present these principles and the way to check them in a pedagogical manner, taking advantage of the relative simplicity of the switch's case.

 To motivate these principles, a good place to start is with the intuition that in a self-consistent protocol, information should not genuinely be able to flow in a circle.
 This is because, if it did, then at any point on the circle we could control the outgoing information on incoming information that is inconsistent with it.
 This happens in the grandfather paradox, where Alice's grandfather is killed if Alice exists, even though Alice's existence is incompatible with his murder.

 Yet from the present routed graph it seems as if information does flow in a circle between $A$ and $B$.
 What we need to do is use the information in the graph to obtain a more fine-grained perspective from which the cycle disappears (or is at least shown to be harmless).